dcayll/dcayll.github.io/_posts/2022-06-07-first-post.md

 ## Fitness

-I've been physically active my whole life, and fitness is one of my passions.
+I've been physically active for (mostly) my whole life, and fitness is one of my passions.
 I love to share my knowledge with others and invite friends to work out with me.
 I've been lifting weights since 2012, and it's been a long up and down journey full of cycles with good progress followed by injury and rehab and even slower progress back to the starting point.
 I'm humbled by the mistakes I've made and will continue to learn my entire life.
 The goal is to stay healthy for as long as possible.
 I'm not trying to live forever, but I want as many years as possible to be as high quality as possible.
 We lose muscle at a rate of 10%/decade as we age, and I'm hoping to get my initial number high enough so that I can squat down and pick up my grandkids at 80 and stave off the general pain associated with growing old.

 ### Bodybuilding